A comprehensive line of smart shelve products

 LibConvert 2 software converts and writes item identification information to RFID tags.
 It allows fast mass converting of existing barcoded items as well as handling new single items.

 In the P.V.
-Supa RFID suite of products is the most versatile, self-service library locker system on the market today, the OPTIMA™.
-The OPTIMA™ allows your patrons to borrow laptop computers, iPads, eReaders, headphones, or anything else that can fit in the generously sized lockers.
+Supa RFID suite of products is the most versatile, self-service library locker system on the market today, the multi-purpose self-check lockers.
+The multi-purpose self-check lockers allows your patrons to borrow laptop computers, iPads, eReaders, headphones, or anything else that can fit in the generously sized lockers.

 - Can dispense a wide variety of items including laptops, iPads, headphones, eReaders.